Dave Babych: Vancouver Canucks

 After missing almost all of the previous season to injury, Hartford exposed Babych in the 1991 NHL Expansion Draft, where he was selected by the Minnesota North Stars.
 However, he was almost immediately dealt to the Vancouver Canucks for Tom Kurvers.

 While Babych was no longer the front-line defender he was earlier in his career, he continued to be a steady and valued contributor during his seven years in Vancouver, capable of showing flashes of his former offensive ability.
 Babych became the only defender in Canucks history to record a hat trick during the regular season, a feat he accomplished on November 22, 1991, against the Calgary Flames (Doug Halward also recorded a hat-trick for the Canucks in a playoff game).
 He finished the 1991–92 season with five goals and 29 points (second amongst Vancouver defenders, behind Jyrki Lumme), and was a key factor on a vastly improved Canuck team which won their division for the first time in 17 years.
 He also added eight points in 13 playoff games.

 Injuries limited Babych to just 43 games in 1992–93, but he bounced back in 1993–94 with 32 points, his highest total since 1990.
-He continued to play inspired hockey in the playoffs as Vancouver reached the Stanley Cup Finals, scoring the biggest goal of his career on June 9, 1994, in Game 5 of the Finals against the New York Rangers.
+He continued to play inspired hockey in the playoffs as Vancouver reached the Stanley Cup Final, scoring the biggest goal of his career on June 9, 1994, in game five of the Final against the New York Rangers.
 After the Rangers came back from a 3–0 deficit to tie the game, Babych jumped into the rush and buried a pass from Pavel Bure to score the game-winning goal.
 It sparked a comeback in the series for Vancouver, who would narrowly lose the series in seven games.

 Babych continued to toil steadily on the Canucks' blueline for another four seasons, although the team's fortunes went into decline.
 Most notable for Babych was a surprise offensive resurgence at the start of the 1995–96 campaign, which saw him amongst the league's highest-scoring defenders through the first month of the season.